Dorothy Henriques-Wells: Art

 Principally a watercolourist, Henriques-Wells is regarded as a master painter in Jamaica.
 She often painted the landscapes and flora of Jamaica, and was recognised for her "brilliant transparent hues and overall lyricism".
 OCAD University professor Andrea Fatona described Henriques-Wells' works as both sparse and emotive with a "poetic, realist approach to her subjects" that is "flowing and vibrant with sun-kissed colours".

 Henriques-Wells' works are included in the collection of the National Gallery of Jamaica (NGJ), During her career, she participated in many solo and group exhibitions, both internationally and throughout Jamaica.
 She exhibited at the Victoria Craft Market Tercentenary, at the NGJ's Biennial and Annual National exhibitions, and at the Institute of Jamaica's All Island shows in Kingston.
-She was part of the 1976 exhibition Five Centuries of Art in Jamaica since its discovery as well as group exhibitions at the World Bank building in Washington, DC.
+She was part of the 1976 exhibition Five Centuries of Art in Jamaica since its discovery, as well as group exhibitions at the World Bank building in Washington, DC.
 Her final exhibition was in the Wynwood neighborhood of Miami in 2016.

 Art historian Edward Lucie-Smith featured Henriques-Wells in his 2001 book Flora: Gardens and Plants in Art and Literature.
 She was also among the artists featured in Wayne Lawrence's 2010 book The Art of Jamaica.
 He noted that Henriques-Wells created her watercolours without any preliminary sketches.

+Jamaican artist Jasmine Thomas-Girvan recalls seeing Henriques-Wells as a child and credits her with inspiring her to become an artist.

 Personal life

 Henriques-Wells married Carl F. Wells, a veterinary surgeon, in 1956.
 They had three children.
 Her daughter Mary Wells is a filmmaker.
 Henriques-Wells was a well-known figure in Kingston, sometimes wearing "huge straw hats with fresh flowers stuck in the brim and shocking pink dashiki dresses."
-Jamaican artist Jasmine Thomas-Girvan recalls seeing Henriques-Wells as a child and credits her with inspiring her to become an artist.